 - Published by: The Learning Collaborative to Advance Normative Change

 The Grandmother’s Project’s (GMP) Girls’ Holistic Development Project (GHD) (2008-Present) is a community communication and social network intervention in Velingara, Senegal that aims to strengthen community capacity to promote the health and well-being of very young adolescent (VYA) girls by strengthening positive cultural roles and traditions, and reducing the occurrence of child marriage, corporal punishment, female genital mutilation and teenage pregnancy.
 To achieve these objectives, the project uses community-based and participatory approach involving grandmothers and is currently being scaled-up.
 MFF is implemented by GMP.
 The Institute for Reproductive Health (IRH) is responsible for research.

-Child or forced marriage, corporal punishment, FGC, teenage pregnancy, the enrollment and attendance of girls in school, girl’s health and well-being.
+Child or forced marriage, corporal punishment, FGC, teenage pregnancy, the enrolment and attendance of girls in school, girl’s health and wellbeing.